MoutPessemier/Flight-n-Bite/README.md

 #### Real passenger (with group access)
 Log in with:
    - Firstname:  Mout
    - Lastname:   Pessemier
    - Seatnumber: x4

 #### Real passenger (same group as Mout)
 Log in with:
    - Firstname:  Nante
    - Lastname:   Vermeulen
    - Seatnumber: x3

 or log in with:
    - Firstname:  Jef
    - Lastname:   Malfliet
    - Seatnumber: x2

 ### Personnel
 Switch over to a personnel account and log in with:
    - Email:    piloot@hotmail.com
    - Password: Piloot123!

 ## Weather not available?
-If the weather API account is expired:
+If the weather API credentialsare expired:
 1. Visit: https://www.meteomatics.com/en/eshop/
 2. Make a new account
-3. Change the variables in App.xaml
+3. Change the variables in App.xaml to your new credentials

-If weather api is not expired:
+If weather api credentails are not expired but it still doesn't work:

-- It's possible that an antivirus pops up a Firewall Alert which says: Flight__n_Bite does not have a valid digital signature.
+- It's possible that an antivirus pops up a Firewall Alert that says: Flight__n_Bite does not have a valid digital signature.
+   - You can ignore this or click 'ok', DO NOT CHANGE SOMETHING IN THIS POP-UP WINDOW.
 - The weather api won't work if it's not allowed by your firewall.

-## Links:
+## Links

 ### Mout Pessemier
  - [Twitter](https://twitter.com/MoutPessemier)